UMCarpentries/intro-curriculum-r/paper/paper.md

 ZL and KLS organized the initial sprint, led the development of the curriculum, and drafted the manuscript.
-ZL, KLS, JK, and ML instructed at the first pilot workshop while CA, JM, ST, SKL, SJ, and CB assisted learners.
+ZL, KLS, JK, and ML instructed at the first pilot workshop while CA, JMA, ST, SKL, SJ, and CB assisted learners.
 All authors contributed to the development of the curriculum.

 # Conflicts of Interest